up42/docs/source/reference/capabilities.rst

 <https://www.json.org/json-en.html>`_ document with the block
 metadata.

-Input and output capabilities define what kind of data a block provides, and what kind of data a block outputs.
-These capabilities are validated when creating a job from a workflow.
+Input and output capabilities define what kind of data a block accepts as inputs, and what kind of data a block outputs.
+Block capabilities are validated when creating a job from a workflow.

 For a given sequence of blocks, every block's output capabilities must